osqwety/BFB-Bot/README.rst

 Integrating AI
 ------------------

-Setup a ubuntu instance with a powerful GPU ideally:
+Setup a Ubuntu instance with a GPU ideally:

 .. code:: sh